 Management have reviewed the main assumptions underlying the valuation of Retirement benefit obligations.
 The main estimations made that have a significant risk of resulting in a material adjustment to the carrying value of the assets and liabilities relating to the scheme have been assessed as: a) Discount rate, b) Inflation rates, and c) Mortality/Life expectancy changes.
 Sensitivities have been run to analyse the impact of a reasonable change in these estimations informed by discussions with scheme actuaries ISIO and internal Heathrow experts.
-The results of the sensitivities are shown in Note 18.
+The results of the sensitivities are shown in Note 18 of the Annual Report and Financial Statements.